Resources for Knife Businesses

 AKTI thanks the industry knife publications for their support by supplying complimentary advertisements and printing AKTI news.

-- Knife Collectors’ Clubs – can be reached by contacting specific manufacturers or doing an internet search.
+- Knife Collectors’ Clubs – can be reached by contacting specific manufacturers or doing an internet search

-- Knifemakers’ Guild – a professional association representing knifemakers throughout the world.
+- Knifemakers’ Guild – a professional association representing knifemakers throughout the world

-- American Bladesmith Society – an organization dedicated to the teaching and promotion of the forged blade.
+- American Bladesmith Society – an organization dedicated to the teaching and promotion of the forged blade

-- Knife Glossary – provided by A.G.
-Russell on his website.
+- Knife Glossary – provided on the A.G.
+Russell Knives website

 - Contending With Counterfeits – AKTI and the knife industry take on the problem of inferior products made and sold illegally.